-Note: that there is no public transportation in Israel, including trains, during the Sabbath which begins on Friday afternoon (from about 2:30 PM or 3 PM until Saturday night (about 7 PM) or during Jewish holidays.
+Note: that there is no public transportation in Israel, including trains, during the Sabbath which begins on Friday afternoon (from about 3 PM) until Saturday night (from about 6 - 7 PM), or during Jewish holidays.
 If you’re not sure when are the holidays, visit our Israel Holidays page.

 By Bus - If you do not read or speak Hebrew, taking a bus from the airport might be difficult and I don't recommend it.
 Trains from the airport are much more convenient, especially for non Hebrew speakers.

 But if you wish to do so, you need to take (at least 2) different buses to reach your final destination.